metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/commands/mint.md

 sugar mint
 ```

-Otherwise, specofy your cache file with the option `--cache`:
+Otherwise, specify your cache file with the option `--cache`:

 ```
 sugar mint --cache <CACHE>